secretstartups/handbook/people-group/people-ops-tech-analytics/people-analytics/index.html.md

 - People data in the warehouse should be for reporting general People information “up and out” in the organization.
 - Always know the roles and users that have access to the data from “cradle to grave” to understand the risk.
 - Only what is needed for reporting should be brought into the data warehouse and leave other potentially sensitive data in the operational tools.
-- Anonymize sensitive data that is used in metirc calculations and reporting to reduce risk whenever possible.
+- Anonymize sensitive data that is used in metric calculations and reporting to reduce risk whenever possible.
-- Please submit using the issue templates in the [People Analytics project](https://gitlab.com/gitlab-com/people-group/people-operations/people-analytics2/-/issues/new)
+- Please submit requests and ideas using the issue templates in the [People Analytics project](https://gitlab.com/gitlab-com/people-group/people-operations/people-analytics2/).

 ## People Data Sources